 Theirworld supports a wide range of small grant projects.
 We know that real change only comes from the passion and talents of people.
 That is why we work with some of the best charity leaders in the UK - heroes engaging in some of the most innovative work to help children and young adults otherwise at risk.

 Our Small Grants Programme is aimed at developing skills, improving health and education and empowering young people.
-We bring young charity leaders together to add to their skills in fundraising, marketing and media.
 From mentoring programmes to sports provision, children’s cancer care to school-based projects, we can make a little go a very long way for vulnerable children.

-Since 2004, we have made small grants totalling over half a million pounds.
-Grants are generally made as single payments between £1,000 and £15,000 and only to registered charities or non-profits.
+Since 2004, we have made small grants totalling nearly one million pounds.
+Grants are generally made as single payments between £1,000 and £10,000 and only to registered charities or non-profits.
 Upon completing the application form in full, the Trustees consider applications.
 All grants are made at the discretion of the Trustees in line with the registered activities of the charity.

 Here are some of the organisations who have received small grants: